anshitag/memit_commonsense/README.md

 [`script_causal_trace_zero_shot.sh`](causal_tracing_experiment/script_causal_trace_zero_shot.sh) can be used for performing causal tracing experiment for zero shot model.

-[`script_causal_trace.sh`](causal_tracing_experiment/script_causal_trace.sh) can be used for performing causal tracing experiment for base finetuned model, by passing it's checkpoint location as a parameter and it's output inference file.
+[`script_causal_trace.sh`](causal_tracing_experiment/script_causal_trace.sh) can be used for performing causal tracing experiment for base finetuned model, by passing its checkpoint location as a parameter and output inference file.

-[`script_causal_trace_severed.sh`](causal_tracing_experiment/script_causal_trace_severed.sh) can be used for performing *severed* causal tracing experiment for base finetuned model, by passing it's checkpoint location as a parameter and it's output inference file.
+[`script_causal_trace_severed.sh`](causal_tracing_experiment/script_causal_trace_severed.sh) can be used for performing *severed* causal tracing experiment for base finetuned model, by passing it's checkpoint location as a parameter and output inference file.

 ## Repair Finetuning